PanIndustrial-Org/icrc2.mo/readme.md

 The environment pattern lets you pass dynamic information about your environment to the class.

 ```
-  /// TokenApprovalNotification captures the necessary information for a token approval event.
-  public type TokenApprovalNotification = {
-    from : Account;
-    amount : Nat;
-    requested_amount: Nat;
-    expected_allowance : ?Nat;
-    spender : Account;             // Approval is given to an ICRC Account
-    memo :  ?Blob;
-    fee : ?Nat;
-    calculated_fee: Nat;
-    expires_at : ?Nat64;
-    created_at_time : ?Nat64;
-  };

-  /// TransferFromNotification captures the necessary information for a transfer from event.
-  public type TransferFromNotification = {
-    spender: Account; // the subaccount of the caller (used to identify the spender)
-    from : Account;
-    to : Account;
-    memo : ?Blob;
-    amount : Nat;
-    fee : ?Nat;
-    calculated_fee: Nat;
-    created_at_time : ?Nat64;
-  };

   // Environment defines the context in which the token ledger operates.
   public type Environment = {